WPIRoboticsEngineering/RBE2001_template/README.md

 Template code for the RBE 2001 final project

-# Libraries
+# 1. Libraries

-Search and install:
+## 1.1 Search and install

+Open ArduinoIDE and search for these libraries using Library Manager

 ```
 ESP32Servo